mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ### Requirements

+On Ubuntu and even on MacOSX, the dockerized TissueMiner isn't necessary for running the API because the dependencies can be installed directly on the computer.

-* **Ubuntu:** you may install [Rstudio](https://www.rstudio.com/products/rstudio/) or another integrated environment for R programming.
-The TissueMiner API has already been installed and configured during the installation procedure.
+--- **On Ubuntu (docker is NOT necessary):** you may install [Rstudio](https://www.rstudio.com/products/rstudio/) or another integrated environment for R programming.
+The TissueMiner API has already been installed and configured during the installation procedure of TissueMiner.

 ***

-* **MacOS:** we provide a TissueMiner API installer that includes an Rstudio installation.
-Run this in a Terminal:
+--- **On MacOS (docker is NOT necessary):** we provide a TissueMiner API installer/updater that includes an Rstudio installation if not yet present.
+Run this in a simple Terminal:

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"